How to Use JavaScript to Display JSON in a Readable Format

 json.replace(/&/g, '<').replace(//g, '>') Replaces special characters in the JSON string to prevent HTML injection.

-return '<span class="' + cls + '">' + match + '</span>' Wraps matched JSON elements in span tags with specific classes for syntax highlighting.
+return '<span class="' + cls + '">' + match + '</span>' Wraps matched JSON components with span tags and assigns syntax highlighting classes.

-document.body.innerHTML = '<pre>' + syntaxHighlight(json) + '</pre>' Sets the inner HTML of the document body to display the pretty-printed JSON.
+document.body.innerHTML = '<pre>' + syntaxHighlight(json) + '</pre>' Sets the inner HTML of the document body to show the pretty-printed JSON.

 http.createServer((req, res) => { ... }).listen(3000) Creates an HTTP server that listens on port 3000 for incoming requests.

-How the Pretty-Print JSON Scripts Work
+How Do Pretty-Print JSON Scripts Work?

-Formatting JSON for Improved Readability in JavaScript
+Formatting JSON to Improve Readability in JavaScript

 // Function to pretty-print JSON with colors and indentation